 Cleared her throat like a paper cutter.

-Pushed me by my arm to face my failing great-grandfather dying in his hospital bed.
+Pulled me by my arm to face a mummy in a museum display.

-Told me my dog was queerbait.
+Told me my dog was queer-bait.
 Raised his back legs off the ground.
-Hey.
-Wiggled the little hams of his shaved behind.
+Hey, I said.
+Stared at me and wiggled the hams of his little shaved behind.
 Hey.

-Said I had common sense but that didn’t mean smart.
+Said I had common sense but that didn’t mean IQ.

-Said I was the kind girlfriends cheated on, not with.
+Said I was the kind girlfriends would cheat on, not with.

-Dove into swimming pools the way she told us Navy Seals do: upright, with their arms crossed over their chest.
+Dove into swimming pools the way she told me Navy Seals do: upright, with their arms crossed over their chest.

 Me at 15: skateboard tricks until called home.